scrapinghub/frontera/docs/source/topics/overview.rst

 Use cases
 ---------

-Here are few cases, for what external crawl frontier can be suitable for:
+Here are few cases, external crawl frontier can be suitable for:
 - URL ordering/queueing isolation from the spider (e.g. distributed cluster of spiders, need of remote management of ordering/queueing),
 - URL (meta)data storage is needed (e.g. to demonstrate it's contents somewhere),
-- advanced URL ordering logic is needed, and it's hard to maintain code within spider/fetcher.
+- advanced URL ordering logic is needed, when it's hard to maintain code within spider/fetcher.

 One-time crawl, few websites